Advanced Grooming Techniques For Your Growing Dog

 4.3 Dealing with Shedding and Excessive Hair

 Shedding is a natural process for most dogs, but excessive shedding may indicate certain health or poor nutrition.
-Regular brushing can help minimize shedding by removing loose hair before it ends up on your furniture or clothes.
+Regular brushing can help minimize shedding by removing loose hair before it ends up on your or clothes.
 Additionally, providing a balanced diet with high-quality nutrients can promote a healthy coat and reduce excessive shedding.
-If you notice a sudden increase in shedding or bald patches, it's advisable to consult with your veterinarian to rule out any underlying .
+If you notice a sudden increase in shedding or bald patches, it's advisable to consult with your veterinarian to rule out any underlying health concerns.

 5. Nail Care for Optimal Paw Health